mikkopaderes/ember-cloud-firestore-adapter/docs/transforms.md

 }
 ```

-In the example above, whenever you save a record who's `createdOn` is not of `Date` instance it will use the server timestamp.
-Otherwise, it will use that same `Date` instead.
+In the example above, whenever you save a record where the value of `createdOn` is of a `Date` or `null` instance, it will use that value as-is.
+Otherwise, it wll use `firebase.firestore.FieldValue.serverTimestamp()`.

 ---